COL(R) Joseph Hanus, Ph.D., PE

 Mechanical & Aerospace Engineering

-COL (Ret.)
-Joseph P. Hanus was commissioned as an engineer officer from the University of Wisconsin-Platteville in 1990 after serving six years in the Wisconsin National Guard.
-He served in Germany as a platoon leader and staff officer in the 130th Engineer Brigade, and later commanded a combat engineer company in the 44th Engineer Battalion.
+He commissioned as an engineer officer from the University of Wisconsin-Platteville in 1990 after serving six years in the Wisconsin National Guard.
+He served in Germany as a platoon leader and staff officer in the 130th Engineer Brigade and later commanded a combat engineer company in the 44th Engineer Battalion.

 He also served with the U.S. Army Corps of Engineers as a deputy district commander in Galveston, Texas; a project officer for Task Force Restore Iraqi Oil; and as the deputy Transatlantic Division commander (forward) in Kuwait during Operation Inherent Resolve.

-COL (Ret.)
-Hanus holds a Doctor of Philosophy in civil engineering from the University of Wisconsin-Madison.
+COL Hanus holds a doctorate in civil engineering from the University of Wisconsin-Madison.
 His research interests include engineering education, rapid bridge construction, fiber-reinforced plastic materials and infrastructure systems.
 He has taught courses in statics, dynamics, mechanics, structural engineering, construction management and transportation systems.

 He is a licensed professional engineer.